 |---|---|---|---|

-| DSWD SLP Seed Capital Fund | ₱10K-₱20K/member, group pooled | 0% — grant | 4Ps and near-poor households, group projects |
+| DSWD SLP Seed Capital Fund | Up to ₱15K/participant, pooled | 0%, grant | 4Ps and Listahanan-listed households, group projects |

-| OWWA EDLP | ₱100K-₱2M | 7.5% PA | OFW families, individual or group |
+| OWWA EDLP | ₱100K-₱2M (check current terms) | low single-digit % PA | OFW families, individual or group |

-| DA-ACPC Agri-Negosyo | up to ₱300K individual | 2-6% PA | Active farmers with RSBSA, prior cycles |
+| DA-ACPC Agri-Negosyo | up to ₱300K individual (verify) | 2-6% PA range | Active farmers with RSBSA, prior cycles |

-| PCIC livestock insurance | n/a (insurance) | ₱150-₱400/head | Risk management on top of any capital source |
+| PCIC livestock insurance | n/a (insurance) | ~₱150-₱400/head | Risk management on top of any capital source |

 For the broader picture of how capital scales with farm size, see Magkano puhunan sa baboyan: capital tiers.